Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition

 It is clear that $v_h \in LD_{\mathrm{loc}}(V_h)$ and that $v_h = u$ in $V_h \setminus S_h$, where $S_h$ is the relatively closed subset of $V_h$ defined in (\ref{eq_Sh}) by

 We are going to show that for all $k$ such that $50 W_k \subset B(x_0,\rho)$, we have

 We require $50 W_k \subset B(x_0,\rho)$ so that the right-hand side integral in (\ref{eq_vh}) does not outreach $B(x_0,\rho)$ but also because we will use crucially the item \ref{lem_W_covering2} of Lemma \ref{lem_W}.
+Let us explain how to conclude from (\ref{eq_vh}).
 Thanks to item \ref{lem_W_pointwise_finite} of Lemma \ref{lem_W}, the sum of indicators functions $\sum_i \mathbf{1}_{50 W_i}$ is bounded by a constant $C$ so we can add up the local inequalities in (\ref{eq_vh}) to obtain